tejashricp/spring-boot-sample/README.md

 This will use
-1. Dynamo db
+1. Dynamo db - right now uses H2 in memory db
 2. spring boot - starter, test, data and security
 3. spring security - implemented basic auth
-4. kinesis
+4. kinesis - not implemenyed yet
-5. docker and k8s - created docker image and run
+5. docker and k8s - created docker image and ran on minikube